Other competition news

 Recent competition outcomes

-MedTech and In Vitro Diagnostic Co-operatives: Funding of £14.25 million has been provided to 11 NIHR MedTech and In Vitro Diagnostic Co-operatives to develop new medical technologies and provide evidence on commercially-supplied in vitro diagnostic (IVD) tests.
-The NIHR MICs with launch 1 January 2018 replacing the NIHR Healthcare Technology Co-operatives and NIHR Diagnostic Evidence Co-operatives, incorporating and retaining the remits of both.
+In August 2017, the NIHR announced funding of £14.25 million to 11 NIHR MedTech and In Vitro Diagnostic Co-operatives to develop new medical technologies and provide evidence on commercially-supplied in vitro diagnostic (IVD) tests.
+The NIHR MICs launched on 1 January 2018, replacing the NIHR Healthcare Technology Co-operatives and NIHR Diagnostic Evidence Co-operatives.

-Clinical Research Facilities: Following a competitive application and assessment process, funding has been awarded to 23 NHS organisations to be provided from 1 April 2017 to 31 March 2022.
+In November 2016, the NIHR announced a £112 million investment in NIHR Clinical Research Facilities (CRFs).
+The funding was awarded to 23 NHS organisations, which will host the facilities between 1 April 2017 and 31 March 2022.
 The purpose of the scheme is to provide NIHR funding to meet the necessary recurrent NHS infrastructure costs and NHS Support Costs of funded, world-class, early translational (experimental medicine) research that needs to be undertaken in dedicated, purpose-built CRFs in England, and ensure that funding is targeted appropriately.

 In September 2016, funding was announced to 20 NHS and university partnerships across England to host NIHR Biomedical Research Centres (BRCs).
 Each of the BRCs will host the development of new, ground-breaking treatments, diagnostics, prevention and care for patients in a wide range of diseases like cancer and dementia.